scottlee/wp-swift-edit/readme.txt

 == Description ==

-For all those times when you need to <del>quickly</del> swiftly edit the post or page you're viewing.
+For all those times when you need to quickly, nay, *swiftly* edit the post or page you're viewing.
 Also helpful for sites that have the Admin bar hidden when signed in.

 Features: